 From May to November 2019 I decided to stop streaming so that I could have more freedom to record in various locations around my property that were only accessible by battery and not within reach of WIFI.
 These recordings were on average between 24 to 36 hours long with short breaks roughly every 14 hours to change the battery.

 Absent Listener – February 2019

 In December 2019 I made my first fixed media soundscape piece in “The Absent Listener” series, which was 45 minutes long and based on recordings made through the month of February 2019.
 It was composed for a winter solstice performance on December 21, 2019 at the Dispersion Lab, York University in Toronto.

-February is a time where there is minimal human presence within earshot of my home.
-The recording location is among pine, birch and cedar trees that are approximately 1000 feet from the shore of Deer Lake.
-The area is inhabited mostly by woodpeckers, ravens, rabbits, chickadees and red squirrels.
-Other sounds like wind, sleet and rain, as well as the cracking from trees and built structures reflect the shifts in winter temperatures that happened in 2019 through the month of February.
+February 2019 was a month where there was minimal human presence within earshot of my home.
+The recording location I used was among pine, birch and cedar trees that were approximately 1000 feet from the shore of Deer Lake.
+The area was inhabited mostly by woodpeckers, ravens, rabbits, chickadees and red squirrels.
+Other sounds like wind, sleet and rain, as well as the cracking from trees and built structures reflected the shifts in winter temperatures that happened during that month.